Why email warmup tools alone won't protect your domains

 | Lead email verification | No | Yes, pre-send validation |

-| Inbox placement scoring | Yes (warmup network data) | No (tracks real metrics instead) |
+| Inbox placement scoring | Yes (warmup network data) | Yes (warmup pool + real campaign data) |

 Why you need both warmup and infrastructure protection

 For more on how domain reputation works and why warmup alone is not enough to maintain it, read our guide on the email reputation lifecycle.
 To understand the financial impact of burned domains, see the real cost of unmonitored cold email infrastructure.
+For a deeper look at the warmup process itself, read our complete email warmup guide.